 Ancient ruins, stunning mountain views, and some of the best beaches in Europe: it’s easy to forget just how much a staycation has to offer.
 After all, there’s a reason millions of tourists come to our fair isles every year, but it’s easy to take what’s on your front doorstep for granted.
 The UK is still an underrated destination for all kinds of holidaymaker, whether you’re a culture vulture or just want to unwind in a paradisiacal setting, especially now when it’s easier than ever to head to Land’s End, John o’Groats, and everywhere in between.

-The four countries and crown dependencies that make up the UK and the surrounding islands all offer something unique and inspiring to the potential visitor, from the breath-taking beauty of the highlands to the delicate biodiversity of the Welsh rainforest.
+The four countries and crown dependencies that make up the UK and the surrounding islands all offer something unique and inspiring to the potential visitor, from the breath-taking beauty of the highlands to the delicate biodiversity of the Welsh rainforest or a great variety of cultural cities.

 It’s simply up to you to take advantage of what’s on offer, but first you have to decide what you want to do.
 We’re here with some of the best short break ideas in the UK; with any of these you’ll undoubtedly come away with a renewed appreciation for this wonderful land and memories that will last a lifetime.